cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

         })
   else  input
 ```
-Then we can change our `release.nix` to call it with what we have so far, taking
+Then we can change our release file to call it with what we have so far, taking
-an input to toggle this functionality:
+an input to toggle this functionality. `release6.nix`:
 ```nix
 { withHoogle ? false
 }: